Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2 id="weaknesses">🤔 Weaknesses/ Challenges of an Enneagram 8</h2>

-While Type 8s have many strengths, they also have some weaknesses.
-Their tendency to be overly aggressive and confrontational can get them into trouble when it is inappropriate.
+Type 8s have a tendency to be overly aggressive and confrontational which can get them into trouble when it is inappropriate.

 They can also be stubborn and unwilling to compromise.
 Additionally, Type 8's can have a hard time expressing their emotions and often self-isolate rather than open up to someone about their struggles.
 8s are also known to be impulsive, and it is sometimes difficult for them to be patient.
 Type 8s may struggle with giving up control or appearing weak in relationships.
 Understanding these challenges can help Type 8s work on personal growth and develop healthier relationships.

 </section>